mattruzicka/readme_yard/README.md

-# Readme Yard
+# Readme Yard 🌿
 [![Gem Version](https://badge.fury.io/rb/readme_yard.svg)](https://badge.fury.io/rb/readme_yard)
 [![Maintainability](https://api.codeclimate.com/v1/badges/9fe0012930c3886dbe00/maintainability)](https://codeclimate.com/github/mattruzicka/readme_yard/maintainability)

 An experiment in building a better README with [YARD](https://yardoc.org).
-Take a look at [README_YARD.md](https://github.com/mattruzicka/readme_yard/blob/main/README_YARD.md) to see the template from which this README was generated.
+Take a look at [README_YARD.md](https://github.com/mattruzicka/readme_yard/blob/main/README_YARD.md) to see the template from which the README for this project was generated.

 If you're reading the README, that means this text is here because `{@readme ReadmeYard}` is in